waynesutton/better-todo/README.md

 12. **Theme switching**: Login/user icons automatically adapt to your current theme (dark/light)
 13. **Code blocks**: Press ? to see all supported language syntax for code highlighting
 14. **Syntax highlighting**: Use `css, `js, `ts, `html, `json, `py, `go, `rust for proper colorization
+15. **Font size**: Press ? and scroll down to customize todo text font size (authenticated users only)

 ## Contributing